Chart Color Schemes

 Lake Munmorah - Mannering Park has emerging levels of nearby infrastructure activity, ranking in the 31stth percentile nationally

-Changes to local infrastructure significantly affect an area's performance.
-AreaSearch has identified nine projects likely to impact the area.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified nine projects that could affect this region.
 Notable ones are Crangan Bay Residential Estate, Lake Munmorah Recreation Facility, Lakes Ridge Residential Estate, and Darkinjung LALC & Landcom Housing Project.
-The following list details those most relevant.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.